rubygarage/rubygarage.github.com/slides/js/javascript.markdown

 JavaScript - is a `single-threaded` programming language.
 This means that he has `one call stack`.
-This means that at some point in time he can perform `only one task`.
+And at some point in time he can perform `only one task`.

 --